-Alex Neil was delighted with his Preston side’s performance after their 1-1 draw at his former club Norwich on Saturday.
+Alex Neil delighted with Preston's performance in 1-1 draw at Norwich

 Tom Barkhuizen’s goal 20 minutes from time cancelled out James Maddison’s first-half free-kick as the game ended honours even at Carrow Road.